HenningUe/iphoto-downloader/docs/SPEC.md

   shared/auth2fa
 - This package shall have its own test-suite, its own pyproject.toml, thus its own dependency list
-- This package shall not depend on any code of the main icloud_photo_sync app
+- This package shall not depend on any code of the main iphoto_downloader app

 5.2.
 2FA Trigger and Notification